open-webui/open-webui/location/setup/docker/README.md

 **Areas of future sync issues:**
 We updated our [DockerFile with this PR](https://github.com/ModelEarth/projects/pull/2/files) - Dinesh

-## Changes added to run Git in OpenWebUI
+## Changes to make if we run Git in OpenWebUI

-From Dinesh B.
+From Dinesh B. (Not implemented yet since we're debugging Google Cloud setup.)

 Dockerfile (in root of repo) change: apt-get install -y --no-install-recommends curl jq && \